darkbrommd/CSE2102-Project/README.md

 ## Archived Status & Disclaimer
 This codebase is provided as-is and is not maintained.
 It serves as a historical reference for the Husky Adoption project.
 Feel free to fork it and experiment, but do not expect updates or support.

+A special thanks to my amazing team members—Alper Tepebas, Dylan Wojteczko, and Shrivishnu Venkatesan—for their hard work, collaboration, and dedication throughout this project.
+Your contributions made this project possible!
 ---

 # Below is the Original Readme.md.